glue-viz/glue/doc/python_guide/data_tutorial.rst

     >>> subset_group.style.color = '#00ff00'

-..note:: ``subset_group`` is not technically a subset, but a group of subsets.
+.. note:: ``subset_group`` is not technically a subset, but a group of subsets.
            This is beyond the scope of this tutorial, and explained in more detail in :ref:`dev_selection`

 This method of creating subsets can be a powerful technique.
 For a demo of using sending Scikit-learn-identified clusters back into Glue as subsets, see